 This role would be perfect if you're looking for a different take on the role of a Sports Coach.
 A Sport Assessor is responsible for promoting quality by verifying sport frameworks and standards, assessing people, such as apprentices, as well as coaching Assessors in awarding organisations to ensure standards and targets are met.

-This varied and challenging role requires attention to detail, organisation skills and would be ideal for someone who is passionate about ensuring quality standards across the sports industry.
-You'll enjoy working with data, developing frameworks and keeping up-to-date with the latest policies and procedures to inform new processes and procedures.
+This varied and challenging role requires attention to detail and organisational skills and would be ideal for someone who is passionate about ensuring quality standards across the sports industry.
+You'll enjoy working with data, developing frameworks and keeping up-to-date with the latest policies and procedures to inform new processes.